 During the review process (after the Delta College’s FAO receives your FAFSA results and your completed Special Circumstance Request Form, along with all required documentation), we will evaluate your eligibility for aid and will inform you via e-mail if additional information is needed about the special circumstance.
 Our ability to provide additional assistance will be determined by when you inform us of the change, how much impact the change has in your financial need, and whether funds are available at the time you provide the information.

-Please Note: Special circumstance requests for the 2015/2016 academic year will not be processed after November 1, 2015 unless a completed 2015 Federal Tax Return Transcript from the IRS can be provided.
-Special circumstance requests for the 2016/2017 academic year will not be accepted until May 1, 2016.
+Please note: Special Circumstance requests for the 2016/2017 academic year will not be processed after November 1, 2016 unless a completed 2016 Federal Tax Return Transcript from the IRS can be provided.
+Special Circumstance requests for the 2017/2018 academic year will not be accepted until after January 1, 2017 when a 2016 Federal Tax Return Transcript from the IRS can be provided.